 - 62 years of age or older

-- Must be current on mortgage payments, little history of late payments in past few years
+- Must be current on mortgage payments, with minimal history of late payments over the past few years

 - Must be free from federal debt

-- Some potential credit requirements that vary by lender, though non-traditional credit reports are often allowed
+- Some potential credit requirements vary by lender, though non-traditional credit reports are often allowed

 Are These Programs Right for You?